Gullu Yologlu: Awards

-In 1998, shortly after her speech at the 10th Assembly of Azerbaijani Writers Yologlu was awarded with an individual scholarship by Heydar Aliyev, the then President of the Republic of Azerbaijan.
+In 1998, shortly after her speech at the 10th Assembly of Azerbaijani Writers Yologlu was awarded an individual scholarship by Heydar Aliyev, the then president of the Republic of Azerbaijan.

 She was declared “The Most Diligent Scholar of the Year” by “Simourg” International Award Foundation in 2001.

-She was awarded with “Award of Service of 2002” by KIBATEK (Cyprus, the Balkans, Institute of Eurasian Studies) in 2003.
+She was awarded the “Award of Service of 2002” by KIBATEK (Cyprus, the Balkans, Institute of Eurasian Studies) in 2003.